Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models

 \section{Conclusion}

-In this work, we investigated the critical role of logical consistency in enhancing the reliability and trustworthiness of LLMs, especially in their roles as decision-makers and reasoners.
-We introduced a general framework for quantifying three key properties of logical consistency: transitivity, commutativity, and negation invariance.
-Through comprehensive evaluation, we demonstrated that these consistency measures serve as strong proxies for assessing the overall reliability of LLMs.

-To improve the logical consistency of LLMs, we then proposed a data refinement and augmentation framework, which effectively reduces logical inconsistencies at the source: directly in the data.
-Our experimental results showed that models trained on this refined and augmented data achieve improved logical consistency without compromising alignment with human preferences.
-Furthermore, we demonstrated that integrating LLMs with higher logical consistency into a logic-driven algorithm improves both the algorithm's global performance and computational efficiency.
-This highlights the practical benefits of ensuring logical coherence in LLMs when applied to downstream tasks.

-In summary, our work emphasizes the importance of logical consistency as a complementary factor to human alignment in the development of more reliable LLMs.
-We hope this research will encourage the broader community to recognize the importance of logical consistency as a fundamental aspect of any work aiming towards improved trustworthiness and reliability.
+In this work, we explored the critical role of logical preference consistency in enhancing the reliability and trustworthiness of LLMs, introducing a framework to quantify three key properties: transitivity, commutativity, and negation invariance, which serve as strong proxies for assessing overall reliability.
+To address logical inconsistencies, we proposed \repair, a data refinement and augmentation framework, demonstrating that models trained on \repair-ed data achieve higher logical preference consistency without compromising human alignment.
+Additionally, integrating logically consistent LLMs into logic-driven algorithms enhanced global performance and computational efficiency, underscoring the practical benefits of logical coherence in downstream tasks.
+Our findings highlight logical consistency as a complementary factor to human alignment in developing more reliable LLMs, encouraging its recognition as a fundamental aspect of improving trustworthiness and reliability.